Poland in antiquity: Marcomannic Wars and movement of tribes

 The Marcomannic Wars (166–180 CE) were caused by the pressure exerted by the northern Germanic peoples (settled around what is now Poland) on the tribes in the vicinity of Roman limes, the Empire's defended border.
 Expansion of the Proto-Gothic Wielbark culture displaced from northern Greater Poland and Masovia the Przeworsk culture people; they in turn, moving south and east, crossed the Carpathian Mountains in the third quarter of the 2nd century.
 The ethnic composition of the Przeworsk population at this stage is not known, as the Lugii tribes no longer seem to be mentioned.
 Related to the Przeworsk culture was the Wietrzno-Solina type, a cultural unit with Celtic and then Dacian elements, in the more eastern part of the Beskids range (San River basin) during the 100–250 AD period.
 The Kotins tribe Celtic survivors with their Púchov culture disappeared now for good, as a result of their migration and involvement in the Marcomannic Wars.
 There were also changes in northwest Poland, on the border of the Elbe cultural sphere region.
-The Lubusz group there was absorbed by the new Luboszyce culture (Luboszyce, Krosno Odrzańskie County), that occupied the middle Oder basin in 140–430 CE.
+The Lubusz group there was absorbed by the new Luboszyce culture (Luboszyce, Lubusz Voivodeship), that occupied the middle Oder basin in 140–430 CE.
 Its birth was related to the arrival from the east of population groups strongly influenced by the Przeworsk and Wielbark cultures.
 Gradually a new branch of Germanic people, the Burgundians, whose origins are traced back to Scandinavia and Bornholm island in particular and whose ancestors then migrated to the northwest Przework culture area, developed and evolved under new favorable conditions here.
 On the other hand, the Gustow group left western Pomerania, to be replaced after 70 years by the Dębczyn group (Dębczyn, Wschowa County), established by the arrivals from the Elbe cultures and lasting between 210 and 450 AD.